marukosan93/aws_prolific/README.md

 This web-app was developed in order to deploy studies on the Prolific crowdsourcing platform.
 It is hosted on the amazon aws platform and supports deployment of similar projects.
 The back-end code (or serverless functions) is already setup and works across projects.
 What needs to be setup separately for each project are the database tables and HTML front-end code.
 This is done via the aws cli that needs to be installed and configured, and via bash shell scripts.
 To setup a new project you need to be working on a linux machine.

 ## Setup
 Three things need to be setup: database tables, HMTL front-end and Prolific project.
-Before moving on to each part, an important thing to remember is that each new project needs to be identified by a unique (one word) string, like "study_x" for example.
+Before moving on to each part, an important thing to remember is that each new project needs to be identified by a unique string, like "study_x" for example.
 Let's call this string *studyname*, it will need to be inserted during the creation of tables and also in index.html.
 This *studyname* is important because it tells the back-end which project is which.

 ### Database tables